-The 13.5 percent of births to teens in 2008 is less than the 13.7 percent in 2007.
-Live births to teens in Alabama were 13.8 percent in 2006, 13.1 percent in 2005, 14.0 percent in 2004, and 13.9 percent in 2003.
+The 13.4 percent of births to teens in 2009 is more than the 13.3 percent in 2008.
+Live births to teens in Alabama were 13.7 percent in 2007, 13.8 percent in 2006, 13.1 percent in 2005, and 14.0 percent in 2004.
 Focus on efforts to reduce teen childbearing will only serve to positively impact Alabama's IMR.
-Of the adolescent births, 44.6 percent (3,825) were to black and other teen mothers, and 78.2 percent (6,699) were to unmarried mothers.
+Of the adolescent births, 43.0 percent (3,596) were to black and other teen mothers, and 79.1 percent (6,616) were to unmarried mothers.

 Adolescent births produce multifaceted consequences that impact families and society.
 Teens are more likely to have very low or extremely low birthweight infants and birthweight is the factor most clearly related to infant death.
-Infant mortality rates are highest for babies of teen mothers at 11.8 per 1,000 live births and lowest for adults at 9.3 per 1,000 live births.
+Infant mortality rates are highest for babies of teen mothers at 12.6 per 1,000 live births and lowest for adults at 7.5 per 1,000 live births.
 Additionally, the low breastfeeding rate among adolescent mothers increases the morbidity risk for these infants.